-Wednesdays at 19:00 | Included in Museum entrance | Program in Hebrew
+Wednesdays at 19:00 | With advance registration | Program in Hebrew

 Zoom participant in Zoom: 15 NIS | Free of charge for members

 Museum participant: Included in the museum entrance fee.

 Please order the tickets and select the relevant option.